QUICK TRAIL FACTS

 - Sights: Views

-This Grafton Notch hike offers extraordinary view after a relatively easy, short climb.
-That is, the hiking is moderately easy if you go up the Appalachian Trail for 0.9 miles and then cut in on the 0.5-mile trail that cuts straight over to Table Rock.
+This Grafton Notch hike offers extraordinary views after a relatively easy, short climb.
+That is, the hiking is moderately easy if you go up the Appalachian Trail for 0.9 miles and then take the 0.5-mile trail that cuts straight over to Table Rock.
 There’s just a bit of a clamber up rocks and rungs to the flat rock ledge at the end.
 Table Rock sticks out of the side of Baldpate Mountain 900 feet above the valley road, offering great views of Old Speck Mountain and down the notch.

 Be careful, though, because the cliffs plummet straight down!